bowtie-json-schema/bowtie/docs/implementers.rst

       "http://example.com/my/string/schema": {"type": "string"}
     }

-which, if included in a ``run`` request means that the implementation is expected to resolve a retrieval URI of ``http://example.com/my/string/schema`` to the corresponding schema above.
+which, if included in a ``validate`` request means that the implementation is expected to resolve a retrieval URI of ``http://example.com/my/string/schema`` to the corresponding schema above.
 Each key in the registry is an (absolute) retrieval URI and each value is a corresponding JSON Schema.

 The Lua implementation we have been writing a harness for actually contains no built-in support for resolving ``$ref`` by default, but does give us a way to "hook in" an implementation of reference resolution.